mistakia/nano-community/docs/contributing.md

 - Contribute code to the <a href="https://docs.nano.org/node-implementation/contributing/" target="_blank">reference nano node implementation</a>
 - Help with <a href="https://docs.nano.org/running-a-node/beta-network/" target="_blank">beta testing</a>

-Next, participate in community [discussions](/community), by reading and replying to GitHub issues, forum posts and discord messages.
+Next, participate in community [discussions](/community), by reading and replying to <a href="https://forum.nano.org/" target="_blank">forum posts</a> and <a href="https://chat.nano.org/" target="_blank">discord messages</a>.
 This gives you a great insight into the pain points that currently exist with the software.

 ### Contribute to the ecosystem